drench/futilities/README.markdown

 	For a less coherent explanation: http://dren.ch/perl-module-diff/

+* ## phpmyadmin-backup

+    MySQL and PHP can be bad enough all by themselves.

+    But add a web host that won't allow shell access (lame) or direct connections to port 3306 (understandable, but inconvenient), and there's no nice way to do automated backups.

+    I found a Python script to pull backups through phpMyAdmin, but it has some problems.
+The big one is that Python's urllib2 honors robots.txt, and the server I needed to back up had "Disallow: /" in it.
+    10 minutes of googling later, I still did not know to override this so I decided to write my own version, not in Python.

+    I thought about writing it in Ruby, but "gem install mechanize" did not go well (apparently it can't find libxslt) so Perl it is.

+    Requires Perl 5, WWW::Mechanize, and restricted access to "your" server.

 * ## timemachiner

     Let's say you have a TODO list in a text file that you update a lot.